- If Chrome Remote Desktop is not working, perhaps your browser installation is corrupted and needs repair.

 The Chrome Desktop app allows you to connect to your computer using other devices using a PIN.

-- Whenever you install an app that can make a modification to your system or be able to transfer a file, Windows will prompt you to grant permission to the app.
+Note that whenever you install an app that can make a modification to your system or be able to transfer a file, Windows will prompt you to grant permission to the app.

-Repair Chrome Remote Desktop tool
+3. Repair the Chrome Remote Desktop tool

 - Press Windows key + R. Type control panel and click OK.